22 May 2023

 1. It’s vital to ‘hear’ pieces before you embark on learning them

-If you’re preparing for an exam, festival or competition, consult the syllabus and listen to every piece on that syllabus.
+When preparing for the Amateur Piano Competition, make sure you take in all of the requirements and information before choosing your pieces.
 Although teachers sometimes discourage students from listening to music online, because they want them to form their own interpretation and not copy others, it’s vital to ‘hear’ pieces before you embark on learning them.
-This is a crucial stage because you must really like – or better still, love – your selected music.
-You will be living with it for a long time!
+This is a crucial stage because you must really like – or better still, love – your selected music!

-Even if you are working on just two or three pieces, try to ensure that they all come from different historical backgrounds and genres.
-This is important because it provides a thorough education regarding musical style, boding well for overall understanding and improvement.
+Even if you are working on two or three pieces, like you may be for the Amateur Piano Competition, try to ensure that they all come from different historical backgrounds and genres.
+We are looking for contrasting styles between your pieces.

-3. Include a Baroque work to enhance your technical ability
+3. Entering the Classical category?
+Include a Baroque work to enhance your technical ability

 JS Bach and others offer the chance to work on your technical skills